-In case you have not heard of it before, there is a TV show called Lucifer.
-It was created under Fox broadcasting company.
-However, after three long, wonderful seasons, they decided to drop it.
-I thought the world would never see Lucifer again, but thank heavens for Netflix for giving it three more seasons, with the last one still in the works at this time of writing.
+If have not heard of it, a TV show called Lucifer under Fox broadcasting company exists.
+However, after three long, wonderful seasons, Fox decided to drop it.
+I thought that we would never see Lucifer again, but thank heavens for Netflix for giving it three more seasons.
+The last one is still in the works at this time of writing.

-When I talk about Lucifer among my uber-religious family and friends, their first reaction was to do the sign of the cross.
-They also wanted me to bow my head so that they could pray over me, but I laughed and jumped out of the way and told them that it was cool.
-In reality, I expected them to react like that because that’s how most people reacted whenever they heard the name of Lucifer.
-He was the king of hell, after all.
+When I talk about Lucifer among my uber-religious family and friends, their reaction was to do a sign of the cross.
+They also wanted me to bow my head so that they could pray over me, but I laughed and jumped out of way and told them that it was cool.
+In reality, I expected them to react like that because that’s how most people reacted whenever they heard the name Lucifer.
+Lucifer Morningstar was king of hell, after all.

-Since I was a little emo at heart ever since my personal expectation was that I would see the devil punish regular people at every chance he got.
-However, from the first episode, I noticed something odd about Lucifer.
+Since I was a little emo at heart ever since my personal expectation was that I would see the demon punish regular people at every chance he got.

-There was this one girl that the devil favored and wanted to succeed, but she got killed, so he wanted to avenge her by finding the killer and making him rot in jail.
+There was this one girl that the demon favored and wanted to succeed, but she got killed, so he wanted to avenge her by finding the killer and making him rot in jail.
 Okay, scratch that – technically, Lucifer wanted to kill the killer himself, but by some miracle (mostly in the name of Detective Chloe Decker), Lucifer agreed to let the justice work.
-Still, that only occurred after he scared the killer for eternity by showing him his devil face.
+Still, that only occurred after he scared the killer for eternity by showing him the demon’s face.

-The first time Lucifer got counseling from Dr. Linda Martin in Los Angeles, he made the doctor’s head spin with his charisma and his words.
+The first time Lucifer got therapy from Dr. Linda Martin in Los Angeles, he made the doctor’s head spin with his charisma and words.

-As you might know of any person with deep-seated issues, Lucifer needed counseling for a long time.
-Despite that, it seemed to work for him to the extent that he wanted to avoid going to hell and being associated with it.
+As you might know of any person with deep-seated issues, Lucifer needed the therapy for a long time.
+Despite that, the therapy seemed to work for him to the extent that he wanted to avoid going to hell and being associated with it.
 (Of course, Lucifer had to return to his old post at some point, but I would let you find out why on your own after this.)

 What Does It Mean For All Of Us?

-It goes to show how much we all need a counselor in our lives.
-Without Dr. Linda to question almost everything Lucifer thought was set in stone, the devil could have remained true to his old, sinful ways.
+- It goes to show how much we all need a counselor in our lives.
+Without Dr. Linda to question almost everything Lucifer thought was set in stone, Lucifer could have remained true to his old, sinful ways.
 Without Dr. Linda to interpret Lucifer’s emotions and thoughts, he could not have known how to name his feelings towards every person in his life.

-Lucifer tried to stay sinful throughout the seasons, but he eventually learned the value of friendships and love.
-There were many times when he cared for his family and accepted that no matter what happened in the past and how dysfunctional they were, they were still his family, and he could not chuck them away.
+- Lucifer tried to stay sinful throughout all seasons, but he eventually learned the value of friendships and love.
+There were many times when he cared for his family and accepted that no matter what happened in his past and how dysfunctional it was, they were still his family, and he could not chuck it away.

-Considering you feel devilish in your own ways and cannot find an anchor to stabilize yourself, call a counselor.
-In a counselor, you will find a friend or mentor that you may have never known you need in your life until now.
-Like Lucifer, you may think that counseling is not worth your money, especially since counselors do not prescribe drugs.
-But if you open your heart and give it time, it will be hard to miss its positive effect on you.
+Considering you feel devilish in your own ways and cannot find an anchor to stabilize yourself, get therapy.
+In devil’s therapy, you will find a friend or mentor that you may have never known you need in your life until now.
+Like Lucifer, you may think devil’s therapy is not worth your money, especially since therapists do not prescribe drugs.
+But if you open your heart and try the devil’s therapy, it will be hard to miss the positive effect on you.